PranabPaulJoy/Assignment_on_Java/README.md

 # Assignment on Java
-This project contains some basic java problems and solutions.
+This project contains some basic Java problems and solutions.

 ## What is JAVA
-**Java is popular high-level, class-based object oriented programming language originally developed by Sun Microsystems and released in 1995.**
+**Java is a popular high-level, class-based object-oriented programming language originally developed by Sun Microsystems and released in 1995.**

 ## Why Java is needed
 Java is a widely-used programming language for coding web applications.
 It has been a popular choice among developers for over two decades, with millions of Java applications in use today.
-Java is a multi-platform, object-oriented, and network-centric language that can be used as a platform in itself.
+Java is a multi-platform, object-oriented, and network-centric the language that can be used as a platform in itself.
 It is a fast, secure, reliable programming language for coding everything from mobile apps and enterprise software to big data applications and server-side technologies.

 ## Technology Used